assely/documentation/user.md

 #### Retrieving single User

-You can also immediately search for single user.
+You can also immediately search for a single user.
 Pass user id as the `find` method argument.

 ```php
 $user = User::find(1);